UnJuniorGaming/UnJuniorGaming.github.io/index.md

 •	C# .Net Framework: Basic knowledge creating console applications, windows forms, and GUI’s.
 •	HTML5: formed a fundamental knowledge of html programming through several projects where we wrote, modified, and tested web browser games.
 •	JavaScript: Used the java script language and tools to better organize and write web browser games for easier testing and more efficient runtimes.
-•	Unity: Currently working through classes and building projects in Unity with C# scripting and prefabs for use in future gaming projects.
+•	Unity: Currently developing 2D and 3D games to build my fundamental knowledge and reach my goal of becoming an established developer.

-2007-Present
+2007-2020
 Mix Operator • Components • Energizer Manufacturing
 •	This key area of the plant allowed me to work closely with HMI's and Industrial Blenders.
 •	I am responsible for collecting and analyzing quality data: including raw material usage, up to date material quality performance and specifications, and maintaining records in excel on our internal server network.